 The Contractor is required to initiate the process of provisional acceptance of the supplies.
 The Project Manager, on his part, is obliged within 30 days after the receipt of the Contractor's application, either to issue the certificate of provisional acceptance to the Contractor, with a copy to the Contracting Authority, or to reject the application (Art.
 31.2).
-These firm time limits for implementing the procedures are designed to reduce to the minimum possible the time needed for provisional acceptance.
-If the Project Manager fails either to issue the certificate of provisional acceptance or to reject the Contractor's application within the period of 30 days, he is deemed to have issued the certificate on the last day of that period (Art.
+These firm time limits for implementing the procedures are designed to reduce to the minimum possible the time needed for provisional acceptance or to reject the Contractor's application within the period of 30 days, he is deemed to have issued the certificate on the last day of that period (Art.
 31.4).
 The provisional acceptance certificate cannot be issued without previous positive assessment of the certificate of origin (see section 6).